DE | FR | IT

 Rapunzel & Tonka

 Rapunzel's love affair with Tonka started some years ago in a restaurant at Lake Constance.
-Here, company founder and managing director Joseph Wilhelm tasted the wonderful Tonka bean aroma for the first time in a dessert.
+Here, company founder and shareholder Joseph Wilhelm tasted the wonderful Tonka bean aroma for the first time in a dessert.
 He couldn't forget this experience.

 During one of his visits to the HAND IN HAND partner and cocoa supplier El Ceibo in Bolivia, Joseph Wilhelm found the seeds of the Tonka tree that grew there.
 He pocketed one of the beans and was enthralled by its wonderful scent.
 How would it taste in a sweet bread spread?
 Or in chocolate?
 The first product ideas were born.